The Church Fathers … in a Greek Orthodox icon

 ● The divisions between East and West, or between Greek and Latin methods of theology, and the extent to which they use classical philosophy.

 He might have added that some of them think in ways that are totally alien to us today, such as Saint Simeon the Stylite (ca 390-459), who achieved fame as an ascetic because he lived on a small platform on the top of a pillar near Aleppo in Syria for 39 years.

-But do not be frightened by this topic.
-Already, some of you are familiar with the Didache and the Shepherd of Hermas, anonymous works dating from the same period as the Apostolic Fathers, and perhaps with the Apostolic Constitutions, important texts in understanding the Liturgical practices and beliefs of the Early Church.
-And most of you recall the teachings of the later Church Fathers, in the debates over the Canon of the Bible and the formulation of the Creed of Nicaea and Constantinople.
+But do not be frightened by this topic, or think it is irrelevant or of merely antiquarian interest.
+In the Liturgy module in Year II, you will become familiar with the Didache and the Shepherd of Hermas, anonymous works dating from the same period as the Apostolic Fathers, and perhaps with the Apostolic Constitutions, important texts in understanding the Liturgical practices and beliefs of the Early Church.

 The Patriarchal Institute of Patristic Studies in Thessaloniki (Photograph: Patrick Comerford, 2011)

 The field of Patristics is that of the Early Christian writers known as the Church Fathers and their writings.
 The name comes from the Greek πατέρας (pateras) and the Latin pater (father).
 The period is generally considered to run from the end of the New Testament period or the end of the Apostolic Age (ca 100 AD) to either the Council of Chalcedon in 451 AD, or even to the Second Council of Nicaea in the eighth century (787 AD).